TimmyTam123/ScuffedDiscord/README.md

 Language support.

 | Other Design Choices | Reasoning |
 | ----------- | ----------- |
 | Dark Colour Scheme | Allows colours like grey to be used as accent colours, instead of really bright colours |
 | No Dedicated Navigation | Website isnt large enough for dedicated navigation |
 | Background image for desktop design |Simple to make (hopefully) and also aesthetically pleasing|

+**Week 4 notes**
+*Algorithm Design*
+Created 2 algorithms, one for logging in and one for signing up.
+Messages will be integrated much later into the project.

+Reset password feature probably will be impossible.

+Future algorithms to be made:
+- Edit profile
+- Send Messages

+*Test cases*
+Test 1
+- ID: t1
+- Case name: Log in
+- Preconditions: fake account in sql
+- Test Steps
+1. Type in correct username
+2. Type in correct password
+3. Hit login
+4. Should be sent to homepage.

+Test 2
+- ID: t2
+- Case name: Log in but stupid
+- Preconditions: fake account in sql
+- Test Steps
+1. Type in correct username
+2. Type in incorrect password
+3. Hit login
+4. New text shows up stating that username/password is incorrect.
+5. Type in incorrect username
+6. Hit login
+7. New text shows up stating that username/password is incorrect.

+Test 3
+- ID: t3
+- Case name: Sign up but everything
+- Preconditions: fake account in sql
+- Test Steps
+1. Type in username for existing account
+2. Type in 2 identical passwords
+3. Hit sign in
+4. New text shows up stating that username is taken
+5. Change username and one of the password boxes
+6. Hit login
+7. New text shows up stating that passwords are not identical
+8. Change password to correct password
+9. Log in!!!
+10. Should be sent to homepage